marceng/marcus_game/GameDesignDoc.md

 The goat will act like a "bonus" to add to the users score if they user collides with the goat.
-There will be a rope (static object) that goes between the two walls on each side of the window and the goat will move across this rope.
+There will be a rope (static object) that goes between the two walls on each side of the window and the goat will move across this rope, randomly changing directions.
 The goat as well as the rope (two separate objects) should be simple images imported into the program.
-(The user will be able to go through the rope)
+(The user will be able to go through the rope).

 #### Star
 ![alt text](Images/Star.png "Star")